SlavisWolf/Symfony2-PUSH-FCM/README.md

 ## Create a new Bundle

-To create a new bundle you only have yo run the next command in your project's folde:
+To create a new bundle you only have yo run the next command in your project's folder:

-php app/console generate:bundle
+`php app/console generate:bundle`

 and ask some questions.